isobelbutler/Website/README.md

 ```

 **Solution:**.
 I made it so that *#selfie* and the image it contained were exactly the same height and width, so that they were two layered divs.
-I then added a background-color to the outer div, and used *mix-blend-mode: screen* on the image to get the final effect.
+I then added a background-color to the outer div and used *mix-blend-mode: screen* on the image to get the final effect.

 ```css